Liberty has special meaning for Gaddafi prisoners

 "I hid everywhere during the day, in the graveyard, in trees, before attacking Gaddafi's forces at night," said Bishty, his rifle slung over his shoulder.

-Gaddafi labelled the rebels "rats" and vowed to crush the uprising.
+Gaddafi labeled the rebels "rats" and vowed to crush the uprising.
 He sent tanks and fighter jets to attack the poorly armed and poorly trained rebel fighters who were mostly young.

 Under pressure in Zawya, Bishty attempted to take a boat in June to join rebels in another part of Libya.